 After crossing Piazza Maggiore, head down a few narrow alleys to discover the historic neighbourhood called Quadrilatero.
 Built during Middle Ages, it was the hub of trades and guilds in the city of Bologna.

 As you wander through this neighbourhood, you will come across numerous porticos, towers, and palaces.
 It is said to be one of the oldest areas in the city.

-At present, it is a sprawling marketplace, filled with shops selling traditional foods as well as all the ingredients required to prepare a traditional Bolognese meal.
+At present, it is a sprawling marketplace, filled with shops selling traditional Italian foods as well as all the ingredients required to prepare a Bolognese meal.